TeamGodfather/Paint-With-Shapes/README.md

    - facebook
    - twitter
 9. Import background picure from link
-10. Control movement with keyboard
+10. Control shape entirely with keyboard in addition to full UI controls
+11. Stickers